Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 ![dashboard bonding](../../assets/guides/how-to-validate/axialunar-dashboard-bonding.png)

 - **Stash account** - Select your Stash account.
-In this example, we will bond 100 milliKSM - make sure that your Stash account contains _at least_ this much.
+In this example, we will bond 100 milliLUNAR - make sure that your Stash account contains _at least_ this much.
 You can, of course, stake more than this.
 - **Controller account** - Select the Controller account created earlier.
-This account will also need a small amount of KSM in order to start and stop validating.
+This account will also need a small amount of LUNAR in order to start and stop validating.
-- **Value bonded** - How much KSM from the Stash account you want to bond/stake.
-Note that you do not need to bond all of the KSM in that account.
-Also note that you can always bond _more_ KSM later.
+- **Value bonded** - How much LUNAR from the Stash account you want to bond/stake.
+Note that you do not need to bond all of the LUNAR in that account.
+Also note that you can always bond _more_ LUNAR later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On AXIALunar, the unbonding period is 7 days.
 On AXIASolar, the planned unbonding period is 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
 More info